Jordan Scavo

 Good Sh*t

-A prototype for an iOS app that gives users the ability to track their gut health, access to reliable information about gut health, and the capability to connect with professionals about their gut health.
+A prototype for a mobile app that gives users the ability to track their gut health, access to reliable information about gut health, and the capability to connect with professionals about their gut health.

 Watering Day

-A prototype for an iOS app that is a plant owner's guide, allowing users to make watering schedules, checklists, and plant profiles, along with giving them access to community forums full of like-minded individuals.
+A prototype for a mobile app that is a plant owner's guide, allowing users to make watering schedules, checklists, and plant profiles, along with giving them access to community forums full of like-minded individuals.

 Contact Me!